rttools/hodmin/README.md

 This subcommand pulls config-data from a Homie-device and shows it on screen.
 Use it as config-backup and boilerplate for changing config.
 This command does not read directly from a Homie-device, instead it reads your MQTT-broker to collect all config-info.
 So this command is available even if your device is offline.

 - Options after *pullCF* subcommand
   - -o, --outputfile=\<s>: Give this option if you wish to save config-data in a file.
 Default filename ist *Homie-\<MAC-address>.yaml* (if you only give -o).
-If you add a filename after -o, this file will bes used to save data.
+If you add a filename after -o, this file will be used to save data.

 			 Example:
 				 - hodmin -m *747 pullCF # will create a file *Homie-6001940c5747.yaml* in your working directory.